 Air traffic controllers are responsible for managing traffic and keeping the airspace safe.
 This job requires a good understanding of aviation regulations, attention to detail and the ability to stay calm in rapidly changing situations.
 The average salary of Air traffic controllers in Kansas is $132,380 per year.

 Marketing managers plan and direct marketing programs and oversee the broader marketing team and its campaigns.
 The average salary of Marketing managers in Kansas is $129,500 per year.

 Rather than working on the creative side, marketing managers assess market demand, develop pricing strategies and determine which customers and areas to target.
 This kind of work may appeal to someone who enjoys statistics and market research.

 Health and safety are important to every industry.
 The average salary for health and safety engineers in Kansas is $94,980 per year.
 Exact salaries depend on the specific industry, but job opportunities exist in everything from the architectural engineering sector to local government.

 These engineers must have a solid understanding of the health and safety laws for their industry, as well as an understanding of the engineering or industrial processes that surround it.
 Some health and safety engineers fill an inspector role, going from site to site.
 Others might serve as advisors or specialists for projects.

-When considering a career change in Kansas, start by looking at the certifications and training available in that field.
+However, when considering a career change in Kansas city, start by looking at the certifications and training available in that field.
 Research salary comparison sites to see the typical wage for the role and whether the prospective employer offers competitive pay.

 As Andrew Seaman explains, preparing to negotiate salary during the hiring process is important.
 He also noted, “Despite the importance people place on money and benefits, such as flexible work schedules, many say they fail to negotiate for what they want.”

-Now that you have known the highest paying jobs in Kansas, feel free to also check out:
+Now that you have known the highest paying jobs in Kansas city, feel free to also check out: